GurpinderSinghooo1/Gary/README.md

 3. Set source to main branch
 4. The site will be available at `https://[username].github.io/[repo-name]`

+## 📦 Local Development

+Install dependencies with `npm install` then use:

+- `npm run dev` – launch a local server on http://localhost:3000
+- `npm test` – run unit tests with Jest
+- `npm run lint` – check code style with ESLint

+The API URL used by the dashboard is defined in `js/data-handler.js` as the `BASE_API_URL` constant.
+Update this value if your backend endpoint changes.

 ## 📊 Data Flow

 1. **Daily Sync (12:30 PM)**: Apps Script fetches data from Project 1 sheets